housecurve/housecurve.github.io/docs/manual/plot_setup.md

 HouseCurve can display measurements to suit a given task (with [Tuning Bundle](../DOWNLOAD.md) purchase).
 Sweep and Real Time tool have independent plot modes.

 ### Sweep
 * **Average** - Averages sweep measurements as they are captured.
 This mode is well suited for tuning an audio system to match a target curve.
 The average measurement is displayed in bold green.
 Individual measurements will appear in faded green.
-HouseCurve applies averaging suitable for equalization and time alignment.
-Decibel averaging is used for magnitudes.
-Vector averaging is used for phase.
-Arithmetic averaging is used for group delay.

 * **History** - Displays the latest sweep measurement on top of previous ones.
 This mode is used to see the effect of an adjustment from a single microphone location.
 Use this mode for initial audio system setup, such as speaker position or time alignment.
 The most recent measurement is displayed in bold green.
 Older measurements appear in green and are faded according to age.